 Caroline Nellie Donaldson born 24th February 1899 in Staines.
 She married George Seabon on 21st June 1919 in St Stephen's Hounslow.
 They had one son, Caroline died in June quarter 1985 in Hounslow district.

-John died in March quarter 1900 in Staines district.
+John died on 24th March 1900 at his home at 13 Mill Mead Staines of a bladder obstruction.
 Emily remarried Ernest Gardener in June quarter 1907 in Staines district.
 They had a daughter Phyllis.

 No baptisms for the children were found in Sussex or Hampshire.
 The three youngest children were baptised in Egham, perhaps zealous grandparents had an influence.